gabrielcc2/AStudyOnCrossLanguageInformationRetrievalSupportForAResearchPaperRecommender/README.md

 ===============

 - Check and upload code for GUI.
+- Evaluation.
 - Create proper documentation (JavaDocs), including explanations on all the server configurations.
-- Evaluation.
-- Check and upload Moses model support.
+- Check and upload Moses model support, add this to documentation.

 Future work:
 ===============

 - Facilitate the server configurations so as to make the system more portable.
 - Adapting to an existing domain and testing infrastructure might be fruitful, specially since it would provide a clearer way for evaluating benefits and shortcomings of the methods used.
 - Optionally other configurations could be studied.
-The use of an inter-lingual net for supporting translation, while coupled with good word-sense predictors, might be of interest, since it can lead to better translations and more accurate post-processing.
+The use of an inter-lingual net for supporting translation, while coupled with good word-sense predictors, might be of interest, since it might lead to better translations and more accurate post-processing.
 Additional improvements with semantics and NLP, as well as extensions to the current LSA model, would be of interest as well.
-- Finally, with a basis on the large amount of technologies available, aditional services could be further built for users, such as cross-languge query suggestions,  among others.
+- Finally, with a basis on our work and the large amount of technologies available, aditional cross-language services could be further built for users, such as cross-languge query suggestions,  among others.